Global regulators expected to ease banking leverage rule - source

 U.S. accounting rules allow for estimating derivatives holdings on a net basis, while international standards used in Europe and elsewhere use gross positions, which can be much larger and push lenders to hit the 3 percent mark much more quickly.

-Holdings of derivatives at Deutsche Bank (DBKGn.DE) for example, appear much larger than at JPMorgan (JPM.N).
+Holdings of derivatives at Deutsche Bank for example, appear much larger than at JPMorgan.

 Basel opted for gross positions in its June proposal, to the dismay of U.S. lenders who would face having to raise more capital to comply.